keatingr/portal/README.md

-Requirements:
+### Requirements:

-node 6+
+- node 6+
-yarn
+- yarn
-github.com/keatingr/facr and running that flask app (app.py) as API back-end
+- github.com/keatingr/facr and running that flask app (app.py) as API back-end

-Instructions:
+### Instructions:

-yarn
+- yarn
-yarn start
+- yarn start
-the front end will then talk to facr
+- the front end will then talk to facr back-end